lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

 This is going to try and find any favourited videos stored in the database for our user.
 Any videos in our list that we find in the database are going to be updated with the details from the database.
-This is a neat little way to preserve the work we've already build, while adding our new functionality.
+This is a neat little way to preserve the work we've already built, while adding our new functionality.

 ### The favourite button